7 Types of Intermittent Fasting

 This is yet another popular and easy-to-follow type of intermittent fasting technique.

-In this method, you have to maintain a fasting period of 24 hours.
-You have to follow a strict diet of taking a meal only once a day to keep the 24 hours fasting period.
+In this method, you must maintain a fasting period of 24 hours.
+You have to follow a strict diet of eating only once daily to keep the 24-hour fasting period.

 Types of Intermittent Fasting - 24 Hours Fast Method